Red-necked amazon: Call

 Red-necked amazons are most vigorous and animated in the early mornings from dawn to around 10 am, and again in the late afternoon after about 4 pm.
 During those periods they are most communicative.
 The cry of the red-necked amazon is rough with a high-pitched squawk and usually uses two-syllable notes.

 Threats

-Red-necked amazon numbers have been diminishing through the 20th Century, primarily as a consequence of hunting for food and, to a lesser degree, the pet trade, and, more recently, by the clearing of forests for agriculture.
+Red-necked amazon numbers declined in the 20th Century.
+Threats included hunting, and, to a lesser extent, the pet trade.
+Today, hunting and illegal trade no longer pose a serious threat.

-Luckily, hunting and illegal trade no longer pose a serious threat, and this buoyant bird has made a notable recovery, both in range extension and overall population size, after its population size decreased to an all-time low of as few as 150 individuals in 1980.

-Through substantial conservation action, this species has recovered to a far healthier 750 to 800 birds (2003 population estimates).
-Due to this, the species seems to have successfully survived Hurricane Maria in 2017, which devastated the entirety of Dominica; all of the captive birds were safe after the hurricane, and several wild birds were also sighted flying around the island.
+More recent threats include the clearing of forests for agriculture, and hurricanes.
+After Hurricane David in 1979, the parrot's population fell to an all-time low of 150.
+By 2003, through substantial conservation action, this species recovered to a far healthier (estimated) 750 to 800 birds.
+The population continued to rise, and by 2017 had reached an estimated population of about 1200.
+In September 2017, Hurricane Maria devastated the entirety of Dominica.
+The hurricane took a toll on the parrot's population, but the species did survive.
+All of the captive birds were safe after the Hurricane Maria and several wild birds were sighted flying around the island.